Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-4.md

     </details>

 11. What are the benefits of using an AWS-managed service?
 (Choose TWO)
-    - A. Provides complete control over the virtual infrastructure.
+    - A. Provides complete control over the virtual infrastructure.(managed service remove infrastructure control)
     - B. Allows customers to deliver new solutions faster.
     - C. Lowers operational complexity.
-    - D. Eliminates the need to encrypt data.
+    - D. Eliminates the need to encrypt data. [encryption is still required)
-    - E. Allows developers to control all patching related activities.
+    - E. Allows developers to control all patching related activities.(aws control patching)

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B, C